 - Must provide enough space for suitable living, including sleeping, cooking, and sanitary accommodations.

 - Electrical and plumbing systems must be in good working order and have a reasonable time frame of future use available.

 - Safe and adequate heating systems.

 - Safe access from the street is mandatory.

 Learn more about the VA’s minimum property requirements.

 The Military Relocation Professional Certification

-A REALTOR® in good standing with the NAR are eligible to earn the certification of Military Relocation Professional.
-Military homebuyers and sellers can search a national directory of MRPs and identify a REALTOR® who genuinely “gets” that a military move is much different than a civilian client's move.
+A REALTOR® in good standing with the National Association of Realtors is eligible to earn the certification of Military Relocation Professional.
+Military homebuyers and sellers can search a national directory of MRPs and identify a REALTOR® who genuinely understands that a military move is much different than a civilian client's move.
 The MPR certification is recommended for agents who regularly work with military clients.